 BuzzFeed News interviews residents of Jackson, Mississippi, who lost access to safe water after freezing temperatures wreaked havoc on the city’s decaying infrastructure.

-Michael Bricknell and Will Merrow helped create the graphics for this Backgrounder.
+Emily Lieberman contributed to this Backgrounder.
+Michael Bricknell and Will Merrow helped create the graphics.